Philadelphia Transportation Company

 The Philadelphia Transportation Company (PTC) was the main public transit operator in Philadelphia, Pennsylvania, from 1940 to 1968.
+It operated a citywide system of bus, trolley, and trackless trolley (trolleybus) routes, the Market-Frankford Elevated (now L), the Broad Street subway (now B), and Delaware River Bridge Line (now PATCO Speedline).

-A private company, PTC was the successor to the Philadelphia Rapid Transit Company (PRT), in operation since 1902, and was the immediate predecessor of the SEPTA.
+A private company, PTC was the successor to the Philadelphia Rapid Transit Company (PRT), in operation since 1902, and was the immediate predecessor of the Southeastern Pennsylvania Transportation Authority (SEPTA).
+Organizationally, its legacy continues as SEPTA's City Transit Division.